Amybest553/DSA-PROJECT/README.md

 ### PROJECT OVERVIEW
 This project explores an amazon product dataset to customer insights about discounts, customer reviews, pricing and product categories.
 Using Excel, i cleaned the data, created helper columns, and used pivot tables to answer key business questions.

-### Key Highlights
+### Objectives
-- Analysed discount patterns by category
+- Analysed discount strategies across product categories
 - Identified top-rated and most-reviewed product
 - Calculated potential revenue per product
 - Grouped products by price range and discount status
-- built a dashboard to visualize key insights
+- built a simple dashboard to visualize key insights

 ### Tools used
 - Microsoft Excel